patrickjuchli/basic-ftp/README.md

 ## Static Types

-In addition to unit tests and linting, the source code is fully [type-checked](tsconfig.json) using Typescript.
-Type declarations are written in JSDoc and are complete enough to satisfy the most rigorous [compiler settings](https://www.typescriptlang.org/docs/handbook/compiler-options.html) such as `strict` or `noImplicitAny`.
+In addition to unit tests and linting, the source code is written in Typescript using rigorous [compiler settings](tsconfig.json) like `strict` and `noImplicitAny`.
+When building the project, the source is transpiled to Javascript and type declaration files.
+This makes the library useable for both Javascript and Typescript projects.

 ## Extending the library